 Unexpected Costs for Customers:

 Under DDU, customers often face surprise costs upon delivery, including import duties, taxes, and customs fees.
+This can lead to frustration and dissatisfaction, potentially harming your brand’s reputation and customer loyalty.

 Lack of Control and Understanding:

+With DDU, merchants have little control or visibility over the duties and taxes imposed on their goods.
 This lack of pricing transparency can make it difficult to provide accurate cost estimates to customers, leading to confusion and mistrust.

 Inability to Recover Costs from Returns:

+If customers decide to return their purchases, the duties, taxes, and fees they’ve paid are typically non-refundable.
 This not only discourages returns but also complicates the returns process, creating additional friction in the customer experience.

 What is Delivered Duty Paid (DDP)?